ivugurura/radio-studio/README.md

    go run cmd/server/main.go
    ```

+2. If you change dependencies, commit both `go.mod` and `go.sum` so CI and deploy builds stay in sync.

-2. To start streaming live audio to a studio (from BUTT, etc):
+3. To start streaming live audio to a studio (from BUTT, etc):

    - Point your encoder to:
      `http://your-server:7080/studios/studio1/live` (POST/PUT)

-3. To listen to a stream:
+4. To listen to a stream:

    - Connect your audio player to:
      `http://your-server:7080/studios/studio1/listen` (GET)